LiangWenshuo1118/doc/example-of-param.md

   ],
 ```

-The init data related keys specify the data for traning initial DP models and structures used for model_devi calculations.
+The data related keys specify the init data for traning initial DP models and structures used for model_devi calculations. "init_data_prefix" and "init_data_sys" specify the location of the init data. "sys_configs_prefix" and "sys_configs" specify the location of the structures.
+Here, the init data is provided at "...... /init/CH4.POSCAR.01x01x01/02.md/sys-0004-0001/deepmd".
+These structures are divided into two groups and provided at "....../init/CH4.POSCAR.01x01x01/01.scale_pert/sys-0004-0001/scale*/00000*/POSCAR" and "....../init/CH4.POSCAR.01x01x01/01.scale_pert/sys-0004-0001/scale*/00001*/POSCAR".

-- init_data_prefix: Prefix of initial data directories.
-- init_data_sys: Directories of initial data.
-You may use either absolute or relative path here.
-- sys_configs_prefix: Prefix of `sys_configs`.
-- sys_configs: Containing directories of structures to be explored in iterations.
-Wildcard characters are supported here.

-## Specify the training task
+## training

-The training task related keys in param.json is given as follows
+The training related keys in param.json is given as follows

 ```
   "numb_models": 4,